 Best for Baked Goods: Goldbelly

-Goldbelly is especially great for baked goods.
+Goldbelly is especially great for sweet treats and baked goods.
 Get cupcakes from New York’s Magnolia Bakery, cheesecake from the Times Square favorite Junior’s Cheesecake, chocolate chip cookies from Willa Jean in New Orleans, hot and spicy cheese bread from Stella’s of Madison, Wisconsin, biscuits from Savannah’s The Grey, and more.